NeuroTechX/ntx_slack_archive/devices.md

  >aj  ans dano , cool!
 I'm trying to record with it, but its very very uncomfortable and the signal quality is really poor.
 It must be the way I set it up.
 Did you have any issue with it?

+9/30/2017 4:23 PM

+ **dano** :

+ >OUr biggest problem was the software -- on every platform but Mac we had data dropping issues